-Upon receiving a decision under paragraph 1 of this article determining that the conditions for the allocation of non-refundable funds have not been met, the applicant has the right to appeal to the Commission within eight days from the date of the decision.
+Upon receiving a decision under paragraph 1 of this article determining that the conditions for the allocation of non-refundable funds have not been met, the applicant has the right to appeal to the Commission within eight days from the date of receipt of the decision.

-The Commission is obliged to decide on the appeals under paragraph 2 of this article within 15 days from the date of receiving the appeal.
+The Commission is obliged to decide on the appeals under paragraph 2 of this article within 15 days from the date of receiving the appeal and inform the Project Implementation Unit "Scaling Up Residential Clean Energy," established by the Ministry of Mining and Energy (hereinafter: PIU).

-In case of rejecting the appeal under paragraph 2 of this article, the applicant has the right to appeal to the City/Municipality Assembly within 8 days from the date of receiving the decision on the appeal under paragraph 2 of this article and inform the Unit for Project Implementation "Clean Energy and Energy Efficiency for Citizens in Serbia" established by the Ministry of Mining and Energy (hereinafter: the Unit) about it.
+In case of rejecting the appeal under paragraph 2 of this article, the applicant has the right to appeal to the City/Municipality Assembly within 8 days from the date of receiving the decision on the appeal under paragraph 2 of this article.

-The City/Municipality Assembly is obliged to decide on the appeals under paragraph 4 of this article within 15 days from the date of receiving the appeal.
-The decision of the City/Municipality Assembly is final.
+The City/Municipality Assembly is obliged to decide on the appeals under paragraph 4 of this article within 15 days from the date of receiving the appeal and inform the PIU.